YourNiceCv

 The Date Format Rule

 Always format your dates consistently throughout the document.
 The ATS relies heavily on dates to calculate your total years of experience.
-The safest formats for UK ATS are MM/YYYY (e.g., 03/2021 - 08/2024) or writing out the month fully (e.g., March 2021 - August 2024).
+The safest formats for US ATS are MM/YYYY (e.g., 03/2021 - 08/2024) or writing out the month fully (e.g., March 2021 - August 2024).
 Never use just years (e.g., 2021 - 2024), as the ATS cannot accurately calculate the duration.

 3. The Danger of Tables, Columns, and Text Boxes